Flatbook/analytics-react-native/packages/core/docs/interfaces/analytics.configuration.md

 **● recordScreenViews**: * `undefined` &#124; `false` &#124; `true`
 *

-*Defined in analytics.ts:17*
+*Defined in analytics.ts:19*

-Whether the analytics client should automatically track application lifecycle events, such as "Application Installed", "Application Updated" and "Application Opened".
+Whether the analytics client should automatically make a screen call when a view controller is added to a view hierarchy.
+Because the iOS underlying implementation uses method swizzling, we recommend initializing the analytics client as early as possible.

 Disabled by default.